 There are two types of SMSF pensions:

-When a SMSF Member reaches preservation age (currently age 55), the Member may commence a transition to retirement income stream.
-You can start a transition to retirement income stream in your SMSF whilst still employed.
+When an SMSF Member reaches preservation age (currently between age of 55 to 60, depending on the year he/she was born), the Member may commence a transition to retirement income stream.
+You can start a transition to retirement income stream in your SMSF whilst still being employed.

-When you retire, you can commence an account based pension.
+When you are retired, you can commence an account-based pension.

-A transition to retirement pension allows you to receive your SMSF benefits as an income stream even whilst you are still working, provided you reached preservation age.
+A transition to retirement pension allows you to receive your SMSF benefits as an income stream whilst you are still working provided that you reach preservation age.